How to Cause Less Destruction when Buying Stuff

 6. Buy local.
 Try to find items that are made locally so they weren’t shipped all over the place.
 With many items (such as electronics) this just isn’t possible but there is a lot of stuff you can find that is local.
 Support local business rather than the big box marts.
 Try to buy from within your own country.

-7. Shop plant based.
-This means not buying anything made out of animals or tested on animals.
+7. Shop plant-based.
+This means buying items that are not made out of animals or tested on animals.
 A vast majority of products in the USA produced from animals involved the suffering of animals in factory farms.
 Avoid this at all cost.
-And animal testing just isn’t necessary so avoid this completely as well.
+Animal testing just isn’t necessary so avoid this completely as well.
 If you are going to buy products made out of animals purchase sustainably sourced products like Patagonia’s 100% traceable down and reclaimed wool.

 8. Repair stuff rather than getting a new one.